msvticket/katacoda-scenarios/kubernetes-debugging/step1.md

 `kubectl get pods`{{execute}}

-You get more information about a pod using:
+You get more information about the pods use:

-`kubectl describe pod `{{copy}}
+`kubectl describe pod`{{execute}}

-Fill in the exact name of the pod from the output of the previous command.

-Likewise you can get the log of a pod using:

-`kubectl logs `{{copy}}
+Also try doing descibe one a specific pod.
+Show the previous command with the up arrow key and then you can use tab autocompletion.